Cope North

 Cope North is an annual multinational military exercise taking place in and around Guam.
 The first exercise took place in 1978.

-In 2016 in addition to US, Japanese and Australian forces South Korea, the Philippines and New Zealand participated.
+In 2016 in addition to US, Japan, Australia, South Korea, the Philippines and New Zealand participated.
 This was the largest ever Cope North exercise.
 2017 and 2018 saw a return to the usual participants - US, Japanese and Australian forces.